The brooklet came from the mountain,

 That turbulent bitter heart!

-We are busy working to bring Henry Wadsworth Longfellow's "The Brook and the Wave" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Brook and the Wave" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Brook and the Wave" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.